 You need to make important decisions about health insurance, other benefits, salaries, performance reviews and other critical matters.
-Care.com has lots of helpful articles on these topics and has a household payroll and tax service called Care.com HomePay, managed by Breedlove, which can handle all of your nanny tax questions and preparation.
+Care.com has a household payroll and tax service called Care.com HomePay, managed by Breedlove, which can handle all of your nanny tax questions and preparation.
 (They even offer free phone consultations!)
 But a nanny agency can also hold your hand and guide you through the maze.

 "A nanny agency will have you working with a placement counselor who will step you through the whole process of interviewing and negotiating employment agreements," says Radell.

-Once you go through all the trouble of finding a nanny, there is always the possibility that she won't work out.
-If you go through the hiring process on your own, you have to start over again at square one.
+Once you go through all the trouble of finding a nanny, there's always the possibility that she won't work out.
+If you go through the hiring process on your own, you'll have to start over again from square one.
 If you use a nanny agency, that's not necessarily the case.